ncalteen/actions-importer-jenkins-example/labs/6-migrate.md

 ## Step 2: Inspect the Pull Request

-1. Open the generated pull request in a new browser tab.
+1. Open the generated pull request in a new browser tab

-   The first thing we should notice about the pull request is that there is a list of manual steps to complete:
+   The first thing you should notice about the pull request is that there is a list of manual steps to complete.

    ![PR with manual steps](./images/pr.png)

+2. Create the `SECRET_TEST_EXPRESSION_VAR` and mark it as complete in the PR

-2. Click the "Files changed" tab
+3. Click the "Files changed" tab

    In this PR, you will see a new workflow being created, `.github/workflows/monas_freestyle.yml`.
 If you need to make changes, discuss, or get reviews, you can do so within this PR.

-3. Click the "Conversation" tab
+4. Click the "Conversation" tab
-4. Click "Merge pull request"
+5. Click "Merge pull request"

    Once the PR is merged, the new action will be available.

-5. Click the "Actions" tab to see the newly-created workflow
+6. Click the "Actions" tab to see the newly-created workflow